 Established in 2013, the Center for Climate Change, Energy and Environmental Law (CCEEL) is based at the Law School of the University Eastern Finland.
 It brings together the Law School’s activities in the areas of climate change, energy, natural resources and environmental law.
 Aiming for high quality and international impact, the Center provides a common platform for discussion, research and education on these topics.

-People: The CCEEL team includes several well-known international experts and consists of six professors, five senior or post-doctoral researchers and more than 20 PhD researchers.
+People: The CCEEL team includes several well-known international experts and consists of seven professors, around ten senior or post-doctoral researchers and more than 20 PhD researchers.

 Research: CCEEL aims to produce high-quality and policy-relevant research in its areas of expertise.
 The Center’s research activities are carried out by three research groups, focusing respectively on: climate change and international environmental law; energy law; and Finnish national environmental law.
 CCEEL is hosting several research projects with funding from the European Research Council, the Finnish Strategic Research Council, the Academy of Finland and the Finnish Ministry of the Environment.

 Events and Blogs: The Center for Climate Change, Energy and Environmental Law organizes various academic conferences, workshops and other events.
 These academic events are often interdisciplinary and allow the exchange of ideas on common issues across disciplines.
 CCEEL is also publishing a monthly blog and sharing information on its activities through Twitter (@uefcceel) and Facebook.

 - Ilmastolait Suomessa ja muualla: voidaanko lainsäädännöllä varmistaa ilmastotoimien riittävä kunnianhimo? helmikuu 2020

 - Energy Transitions 2020 Conference 27.2.-28.2.2020